IntelliJ-Localization/pycharm-kr/README.md

-## Usage
+## How to build translation bundle

-To build the resources_kr.jar run on Linux and macOs
+To build the resources_kr.jar bundle on Linux and macOs please run
 ```
 ./gradlew build
 ```